'The Matrix Resurrections': Prescription Blue Pills? - and 6 More Questions We Have After First Trailer

 1) So Neo and Trinity Really Are Back, for Real, Right?

-Yes, Keanu Reeves and Carrie-Anne Moss are starring and the title of the movie is of course “The Matrix Resurrections.”
-And the trailer makes it pretty clear that the actual characters themselves are somehow alive, in the Matrix, with their memories repressed.
+Yes, Keanu Reeves and Carrie-Anne Moss are starring, and the title of the movie is, of course, “The Matrix Resurrections.”
+The trailer makes it pretty clear that the actual characters themselves are somehow alive, in the Matrix, with their memories repressed.
 And yes, we see Trinity’s body (more on that in a moment).
 So yeah, I’m thinking they’re back.
 But I’m paranoid as hell, so I’m not ruling out the possibility of some kind of subversion.
-In part, because…
+In part because…

 2) But… how?

 Seriously, how?
-When we last saw them in “The Matrix Revolutions,” Trinity sustained fatal injuries in a hovercraft crash, and Neo died after sacrificing himself to defeat Smith, after which his body was carried away by the machines.
-At the end of that movie, the Oracle speculated that Neo would eventually come back, but did this happen as a natural occurrence, act of god (Matrix/Oracle) or something to do with the code the machines used to create the “ones” over the years?
+When we last saw them in “The Matrix Revolutions,” Trinity sustained fatal injuries in a hovercraft crash and Neo died after sacrificing himself to defeat Smith, after which his body was carried away by the machines.
+At the end of that movie, the Oracle speculated that Neo would eventually come back, but did this happen as a natural occurrence, an act of god (Matrix/Oracle) or something to do with the code the machines used to create the “ones” over the years?
 Did the machines preserve his body (and Trinity’s) and revive his mind with super robot science?
-I have no idea but the manner of their return obviously matters.
-And uh, speaking of the return…
+I have no idea, but the manner of their return obviously matters.
+And, uh, speaking of the return…

 3) Blue Pills: Available by Prescription?